Stainless Steel HDD Wire: The Facts

 Stainless Steel Tracer Wire is a single conductor wire that has been specifically developed for horizontal directional drilling (HDD) applications.
 Its name, single steel HDD wire, also signifies the specification of the wire, as it describes a stranded stainless steel conductor with a high density-high molecular weight (HD-HMWPE or HDPE) insulation.

 The stainless steel conductor fits many applications, and it boasts impressive tensile strength.
-What’s more, the HDPE insulation surrounding the wire itself provides excellent abrasion, crush, chemical, oil, and moisture resistance.
+Moreover, the HDPE insulation surrounding the wire provides excellent abrasion, crush, chemical, oil, and moisture resistance.

 Material: 49 strands of 304 Stainless Steel Alloy